dmytrof/AccessPermissionsBundle/README.md

         }

-You can write "can-method" for any defined role, which defined at security.yaml:
+You can write "can-method" for any role which is defined at security.yaml:

         security:
             role_hierarchy: